 Habitat: Both species need sunlight to do well.
 In shade, flower production will be minimal or absent , but the foliage will still look good, but fall color will be much reduced.
 Soils should be of good quality with wet mesic to mesic moisture conditions.
 Stems that trail on the ground can root at the nodes.

 Names: The genus name Parthenocissus, is a contrived derivation from two Greek words - parthenos, referring to 'virgin' and kissos, referring to 'ivy' and somehow then attached to Elizabeth, the virgin queen of England (after whom the state of Virginia was named) and carried forward in the common name of Virginia Creeper.
 "Quinquefolia" is Latin for five leaves, referring to the 5 leaflets of the leaf.
 "Vitacea" is Latin for vine-like.
-An older name for P. vitacea is P. inserta.
+Older names for P. quinquefolia are P. inserta, and Psedera quinquefolia.

 The author names for the plant classifications are as follows.
 For P. quinquefolia, the first to classify was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
 His work was updated by ‘Planch.’ which refers to Jules Émile Planchon (1823-1888) French Botanist, teacher and head of the department of botanical sciences at Montpellier University.
 His most famous endeavor was saving the French vineyards from the Phylloxera by introducing American vines into France to graft as rootstocks.
 He was assisted in this by Pierre-Marie-Alexis Millardet and American entomologist Charles V. Riley.
 For P. vitacea, the first to classify was ‘Knerr’ which refers to Ellsworth Brownell Knerr (1861-1942), American Botanist, born in Rochester MN and died in Portland OR.
 He is the classification author on a number of species found in the central U.S. He was affiliated with the Kansas State Historical Society.
 His work was updated by ‘Hitchc.’ which refers to Albert Spear Hitchcock (1865-1935) American botanist and agrostologist (one who studies grasses).
 He worked for USDA, authored more than 250 works, including the important Manual of the grasses of the United States.